Diverse, Engaged, Inspiring

 Southwestern is the only law school to offer five J.D. programs that differ in both scheduling and instructional approach.
 Southwestern is a leader in curricular innovation and expertise, particularly in the areas of entertainment and media law, international law, criminal law, and trial advocacy/litigation.
 The required curriculum is enriched by approximately 154 electives, over 385 externship placements, 8 clinics, 7 concentrations, and 2 practica.
 Upper-division enhancements include myriad professional skills courses, a January intersession, capstone courses, and special mini-term courses taught by international legal experts.

 Southwestern also established three- and four-year J.D./M.B.A. degree programs with the Drucker Graduate School of Management of Claremont Graduate University.
 Southwestern also offers a B.A./J.D.
-3+3 program in partnership with California State University, Northridge, and L.L.M. programs in individualized law studies and entertainment and media law.
+3+3 program in partnership with California State University, Northridge, and L.L.M. programs in individualized law studies and entertainment, sports, and media law.

-Southwestern was the first law school to establish a center for entertainment and media law.
-The internationally recognized Biederman Entertainment and Media Law Institute helps prepare students for the practice of law in creative industries such as film, television, and music.
+Southwestern was the first law school to establish a center for entertainment, media, and sports law.
+The internationally recognized Biederman Entertainment, Media, and Sports Law Institute helps prepare students for the practice of law in creative industries such as film, television, and music.